-This success has spawned many imitators over the years.
+Other sites like Craigslist want to sell stuff online too.
 Most of those alternatives to Craigslist have failed before anyone knew they existed.
-Still, there are a few which managed to withstand the web’s churn and are a viable choice to Craigslist.
+Still, there are a few which managed to withstand the web’s churn and have endured as a viable choice to Craigslist.

-Let’s look at five online classified sites where you can buy and sell stuff without too much hassle.
+Let’s look at several other online classified sites where you can sell old and new stuff online with a few clicks.

 Do note that there’s no charge to browse, make offers, or buy items and services on Sell.com.
 But, you have to pay a small fee to list and sell items and services.